RichardThunder/CS5481Project/TESTING_DOCUMENTATION.md

 ## Overview

 This document describes the comprehensive testing and evaluation framework implemented for the Knowledge-Based Q&A System using RAG (Retrieval-Augmented Generation) architecture.
+The testing suite includes:

+1. **Vector Database Testing**: Comprehensive tests for ChromaDB operations, data integrity, and retrieval quality
-The testing suite includes integration tests for multiple LLM providers and a robust RAGAS-based evaluation system for measuring RAG performance on academic papers.
+2. **LLM Integration Testing**: Tests for multiple LLM providers (MistralAI, OpenAI, Gemini, Ollama)
+3. **RAGAS Evaluation**: Robust evaluation system for measuring RAG performance on academic papers

 ---